Christoffel-Symbols/CS-Calculator/README.md

 ## Known Issues

 - Need to develop a parser that can render pythonnic mathematical expression to latex in real-time.
 This, in part, can be achieved using shunting yard algorithm.
-- Change the condition because sometimes the returned Riemann tensor is zero but the user had requested + Tensors.

 ## Roadmap